Nuitka/Nuitka/Developer_Manual.rst

    ..note::

-      The "cffi" interface won't have the issue, but it's not something we need to write or test the code for.
+      The "cffi" interface maybe won't have the issue, but it's not something we need to write or test the code for.

 2. Allowance: May use ``ctypes`` module at compile time to ask things about ``ctypes`` and its types.